What if my partner compares me to someone else?

 When my partners compare me to their partners, they’ll probably notice similarities (I tend to have a taste for women who like geeky gamer poly guys, so they’ll probably have other partners who are geeky poly gamer guys), and they’ll notice differences.
 And the differences are what make us individuals, rather than interchangeable commodities.

-I think the question “What if he compares me to others?” assumes, in addition to a presumption that the comparison will end badly, the notion that such a comparison would reveal which one is “best.”
-‘Cause, you know, if Joe thinks that Cathy is best and Jane is second-best, then Joe would naturally prefer Cathy to Jane, right?
+I think the question “What if he compares me to others?” assumes it's a competition for “best.” ’Cause, you know, if Joe thinks that Cathy is best and Jane is second-best, then Joe would naturally prefer Cathy to Jane, right?

 And who knows?
 Maybe there are some folks out there who would do something like that—evaluate their partners to find out which one is “best,” then stay with that person ’til someone better came along.
 Now, personally, I think folks like that can be spotted pretty easily.
 I also think if I am with a person like that, I’d want to know about it as soon as possible so that I could dump their sorry ass and find a partner who actually wanted to be with me because they value me.